wjakob/nanobind/docs/api_cmake.rst

         - Specify a pattern file used to replace declarations in the stub.
 The syntax is described in the section on :ref:`stub generation <stubs>`.

+      * - ``MODULE_DEP``
+        - Load one or more dependency modules from a file path, using ``NAME`` as the import name in the generated stub.
+Each entry has the form ``PATH=NAME``.
+This is useful when the target module depends on shared library symbols provided by another module, and the generated imports should reflect the final package structure.
+Can be specified multiple times.
+Optional.

       * - ``COMPONENT``
         - Specify a component when ``INSTALL_TIME`` stub generation is used.
           This is analogous to ``install(..., COMPONENT [name])`` in other